 Mushroom Arancini are naturally vegetarian and nut-free.
 However, it’s really easy to adapt this recipe to be both vegan and gluten free.

-To make this recipe Vegan, simply skip the mozzarella stuffing or replace it with a good melting vegan cheese.
-To coat the arancini, first dip in flour then into a non-dairy milk, and then the breadcrumbs.
+To make this recipe Vegan, simply skip the mozzarella stuffing or replace it with a good vegan mozzarella.
+To coat the arancini, simply roll in breadcrumbs – the creaminess of risotto should make them stick.
 Furthermore, if you’re craving a more classically cheesy flavour mix some nutritional yeast into the breadcrumb mixture.

 To make this recipe Gluten Free, all you need to do is use gluten-free breadcrumbs.
 You can buy pre-made gluten free breadcrumbs or simply take a slice or two of bread to a blender and make your own.
 Arborio rice and cornflour are both naturally gluten free so there’s no more work to do!